Recent airline crashes run against trend toward safer flying

-After a long trend toward greater safety in air travel, there has been an uptick in airline accidents and deaths in 2018 and 2019.
+With plane crashes making headlines over the weekend, one in Florida with no fatalities and another in Russia that killed dozens, travellers might question whether flying has become less safe.

-Many aviation experts regard that recent increase as a statistical blip, however.
-They note that accidents and deaths remain a fraction of the numbers from as recently as the 1990s.
+Aviation experts regard the recent incidents as a statistical blip, however, pointing out that such accidents and fatalities are a fraction of what they were as recently as the 1990s.

 Advances in aircraft and airport design, better air traffic control, and improved pilot training are often cited as factors in reducing accidents.